Uniform in time propagation of chaos for the 2D vortex model and other singular stochastic systems: Introduction

 Here, although we will consider general assumptions on $K$, the main example motivating our work is the singular interaction kernel known as \textit{the Biot-Savart} kernel, defined in $\mathbb{R}^2$ by

-Consider the 2D incompressible Navier-Stokes system on $u\in\mathbb{R}^2$
+Consider the 2D incompressible Navier-Stokes system on $x\in\mathbb{R}^2$

 where $p$ is the local pressure.
-Taking the curl of the equation above, we get that $\omega(t,x)=\nabla\times u(t,x)$ satisfies \eqref{o_Liou} with $K$ given by \eqref{BS} (see for instance Chapter 1 of \cite{Marchioro1993MathematicalTO}).
+Taking the curl of the equation above, we get that $\omega(t,x)=\nabla\times u(t,x)$ satisfies \eqref{o_Liou} with $K$ given by \eqref{BS} (see for instance Chapter 1 of \cite{MP94}).

 One can see equation~\eqref{o_Lang_part} as an approximation of equation~\eqref{o_Lang}, where the law $\bar{\rho}_t$ is replaced by the empirical measure $\frac{1}{N}\sum_{i=1}^N\delta_{X^i_t}$.
-It is well known, at least in a setting where the interaction kernel $K$ is Lipschitz continuous (\cite{Meleard_Asymptotic}, \cite{Saint_Flour_1991}), that, under some mild conditions on $K$, for all fixed $k\in\mathbb N$, $\rho_N^k$ converges toward $\bar{\rho}_k=\bar{\rho}^{\otimes k}$ as $N$ tends to infinity, where $\bar{\rho}$ is the law of $X$ solution of \eqref{o_Lang}.
+It is well known, at least in a setting where the interaction kernel $K$ is Lipschitz continuous (\cite{Mel96}, \cite{Szn91}), that, under some mild conditions on $K$, for all fixed $k\in\mathbb N$ and all $t\geq0$, $\rho_N^k(t,\cdot)$ converges toward $\bar{\rho}_k(t,\cdot)=\bar{\rho}_{t}^{\otimes k}$ as $N$ tends to infinity, where $\bar{\rho}_{t}$ is the density of the law of $X_{t}$ solution of \eqref{o_Lang}.
 Thus, provided the particles start independent, they will stay (more or less) independent, as the law of any $k$-uplet of particles converges toward a tensorized law.
-The expression \textit{propagation of chaos} to describe this behavior was coined by Kac \cite{kac1956}), and we refer to Sznitman \cite{Saint_Flour_1991} for a landmark study of the phenomenon.
-Of course there is a huge literature on propagation of chaos however limited for uniform in time results, and always when the interaction potential is regular, see Malrieu \cite{Malrieu} for an example by a coupling approach under convexity conditions and the recent Durmus $\& al$ \cite{DEGZ20} via reflection coupling allowing non convexity but where the interaction is considered small and acts mainly as a perturbation.
-For more recent results we refer to \cite{Lac21} for a nice new approach for propagation of chaos furnishing better (non uniform in time) speed but strong assumptions on the interactions (regularity, integrability), including a nice survey of the existing results, and \cite{DT21} using Lions derivatives for uniform in time results on the torus but also under regularity assumptions on the interaction kernel.
+The expression \textit{propagation of chaos} to describe this behavior was coined by Kac \cite{Kac56}), and we refer to Sznitman \cite{Szn91} for a landmark study of the phenomenon.
+Of course there is a huge literature on propagation of chaos however limited for uniform in time results, and always when the interaction potential is regular, see Malrieu \cite{Mal01} for an example by a coupling approach under convexity conditions and the recent Durmus $\& al$ \cite{DEGZ20} via reflection coupling allowing non convexity but where the interaction is considered small and acts mainly as a perturbation.
+For more recent results we refer to \cite{Lac21} (and its uniform in time extension in \cite{LLF22}) for a nice new approach for propagation of chaos furnishing better speed but strong assumptions on the interactions (regularity, integrability), including a nice survey of the existing results, and \cite{DT21} using Lions derivatives for uniform in time results on the torus but also under regularity assumptions on the interaction kernel.